- A child from the ages of 2 years to under 7 years

 Note: Private schools have varied age requirements for their Kindergarten entry; you should check with the respective school accordingly if this is an option.

 - Every child that is admitted must have a current physical examination and show proof of TB clearance prior to enrollment.

 - A pupil’s Form 14 (Health Card) must be filled out thoroughly and submitted to the preschool.

-- The physical exam must have been administered within 1 year PRIOR to school admittance, along with the TB Skin Test and proof that the child is free from TB before the child can be allowed to enter the facility.
+- The physical exam must have been administered within 1 year PRIOR to school admittance, along with a NEGATIVE RISK ASSESSMENT OR NEGATIVE test for TB Infection and proof that the child is free from TB before the child can be allowed to enter the facility.

-All other required immunizations — DPT, POLIO, HIB, MMR, HEPATITIS B, AND VARICELLA — should have been administered in accordance with the stated minimal intervals, or face repeating a dose and/or series.
+All other required immunizations — DPT, POLIO, HIB, MMR, HEPATITIS A, HEPATITIS B, PNEUMOCOCCAL CONJUGATE VACCINE (PCV) AND VARICELLA — should have been administered in accordance with the stated minimal intervals, or face repeating a dose and/or series.

 These policies are stated in accordance with the State Department of Health Admission Requirement Guidelines.
 Any failure to comply could result in immediate school exclusion and the possible dismissal of the child from the preschool.
 Please be sure to check with your child’s doctor or refer to the leaflet that was passed along to you along with the health card.

 In addition to the Form 14 Health Record, the child’s physician is now required to complete a DHS Form 908; which will include pertinent information about the child’s health status, developmental progress, and any special needs or conditions.
 This form will be included in your registration packet and you will be asked to give it to your child’s physician at the time of the physical examination.
 There is also the possibility that the doctor may not be fully aware of these State guidelines, so please be sure to make certain that everything is in compliance prior to admission.